How a Peruvian political scandal became the viral global hit 'Mi Bebito Fiu Fiu'

 With its addictive, sugary-sweet chorus, the Peruvian song "Mi Bebito Fiu Fiu" has all the elements of a commercial pop song, destined to become a summer staple.
 But the "baby boy" at the center of the flirty hit takes inspiration from a surprising figure — the unlikely subject of "Mi Bebito Fiu Fiu" is actually the politician and former president of Peru, Martín Vizcarra, whose alleged affair with the lawyer Zully Pinchi serves as the source material for the viral hit.

 The song's lyrics are the backdrop to a ballad about an unnamed woman lusting after Vizcarra.
-Set to the melody of Eminem and Dido's ode to love and unreciprocated obsession, "Stan," the song draws its lyrics from WhatsApp messages allegedly exchanged between Vizcarra and political contender, author and lawyer Zully Pinchi, as well as the widely circulated love poem "¡Las noches que te soñé!" penned by Pinchi in 2014.
+Set to the melody of Eminem's ode to love and unreciprocated obsession, "Stan," which samples Dido's "Thank You," the song draws its lyrics from WhatsApp messages allegedly exchanged between Vizcarra and political contender, author and lawyer Zully Pinchi, as well as the widely circulated love poem "¡Las noches que te soñé!" penned by Pinchi in 2014.

 Written and performed by producer Alberto Silva of Tito Silva Music and his colleague Tefi C, "Mi Bebito Fiu Fiu," has become a peculiar global hit.
 The song's hashtag #mibebitofiufiu has over 1 billion views on TikTok, and the track originally had streams in the millions on YouTube.
 Reaching #1 on Spotify's Global Viral 50 playlist at the beginning of July, "Mi Bebito Fiu Fiu," quickly outpaced Kate Bush's "Running Up That Hill (A Deal With God)" in popularity on the playlist.